fsjavier/loketable/README.md

 - Clicking on a conversation redirects the user to the selected conversation page.

-- If a conversation is about a product that is now unavailable, hovering over it displays a tooltip.
-The link is still active.
+- If a conversation is about a product that is not unavailable, hovering over it displays a tooltip.
+The link to go the conversation is still active.

 - Pagination is implemented, eight conversations are displayed per page.